idlehands/idlehands.github.io/_posts/2016-01-07-building-tiny-reliable-docker-containers.md

 I recommend constructing an image hierarchy with a build job that rebuilds, re-tags, and re-pushes all the affected base images when any upstream node is changed in the tree.
-This is a really nice pattern that as worked out well in my experience.
+This is a really nice pattern that has worked out well in my experience.
 With this pattern of building all the affected nodes in the tree whenever a change is pushed, anyone who will build an application image derived from one of those base layers will get the newest version of the base